trinodb/trino/docs/src/main/sphinx/connector.rst

 Connectors
 **********

-This chapter describes the connectors available in Trino to access data from different data sources.
+This section describes the connectors available in Trino to access data from different data sources.

 .. toctree::